DoerstGD/DoerstGD/README.md

 - 👀 I’m interested in:  pyton
 - 🌱 I’m currently learning: in shcool
 - 💞️ I’m looking to collaborate on  none
-- 📫 How to reach me ...
+- 📫 How to reach me - telegram @doerst, discord - doerst, vk - doerst

 <!---
 DoerstGD/DoerstGD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.